 6.6.4 ensuring that their department provides information on its metadata schema and any available structured metadata to the Legal Deposit Unit at Library and Archives Canada;

 6.7 Information to include in publications

 6.7.1 applying the criteria outlined on the Public Services and Procurement Canada website (Government of Canada Publications at publications.gc.ca) when producing publications;

 6.8.1 managing the administration and licensing of Crown copyright;

-6.8.2 ensuring that contracts for the production, distribution and evaluation of films, CDs, DVDs, videos, television programs and multimedia productions are issued by the Communications Procurement Directorate at Public Works and Government Services Canada; and
+6.8.2 ensuring that contracts for the production, distribution and evaluation of films, CDs, DVDs, videos, television programs and multimedia productions are issued by the Communications Procurement Directorate at Public Services and Procurement Canada; and

 6.9 Canada Gazette

 6.9.1 applying the requirements outlined on the Canada Gazette website when publishing in the Canada Gazette.